Datura (video game)

-Datura is a 2012 first-person adventure game developed by Plastic and published by Sony Computer Entertainment for PlayStation 3.
+Datura is a 2012 adventure game developed by Polish former demogroup Plastic and published by Sony Computer Entertainment for the PlayStation 3.
+It is the second collaboration between Plastic and Sony after Linger in Shadows.

 Gameplay

 Datura can be played with either the PlayStation Move or the DualShock 3.
 The player starts as a patient in an ambulance, from which ends up mysteriously in a forest.
 The gameplay is built upon the exploration of the forest, where the player can interact with objects and other characters.

 Reception

-The game received "mixed" reviews according to the review aggregation website Metacritic.
+The game received "mixed or average" reviews, according to the review aggregation website Metacritic.
 IGN praised the atmospheric elements, but criticised the shortness and the clumsiness of the gameplay.
 GameSpot heavily criticised the shortness and the lack of clarity in the plot.
 Kotaku commended its originality, yet defined the overall experience of Datura as "confusing, unsatisfying, and ultimately fleeting".